chetnashah/haskellwork/README.md

 #### Where clause

-`Where` is a useful clause that bounds to surrounding construct and can have multiple declarations within itself (they can also use each other) e.g.
+`Where` is a useful clause that bounds to surrounding construct and can have multiple declarations (each on a new line) within itself (they can also use each other) e.g.
 ```hs
 fn a b c = x + y + z